nggianno/data_engineer_technical_case/README.md

    ```

 4. **Add your sales data**
-   - Place your CSV file in `data/raw/sales_data.csv`
+   - Place your CSV file in `data/raw/` path
    - Or use the provided sample data

 ## Running the Pipeline